michellem8/cse15l-lab-reports/lab-report-1-week-2.md

   }
 }
 ```
-2. After this in the terminal not connected to remote access write scp filename.java cs15lsp22zz@ieng6.ucsd.edu:~/
+2. after this in the terminal not connected to remote access write scp filename.java cs15lsp22zz@ieng6.ucsd.edu:~/

          -remember to chnage zz to the correct letters for your login
-3. you should be prompted with a password that you will enter again which will log you into ieng6.
+3. you should be prompted with a password that you will enter again which will log you into ieng6
 4. type ls into the terminal after logging in
 5. filename.java should be visible in your directory!
 6. now run it using javac followed by java

-**it should look like this!**
+**It should look like this!**

 ![Image](scp.png)